 In some fire alarm models, this indicates the alarm is temporarily in a desensitized state.
 It could also refer to low battery.
 As for internal malfunction, the wirings and the internal components have to be checked.

 In short, it needs to be inspected.
-The inspection cost of fire alarm isn’t much.
+The inspection cost of a fire alarm isn’t much.
 Also, it’s a much-needed procedure for any establishment.

 You can contact your local fire department to conduct a fire alarm inspection.